Old-Time Pandemic Remedies That Sometimes Worked

 The Bubonic Plague, or Black Death originated in central Asia, in Kyrgyzstan. (map below) The Black Death wasn’t caused by a virus, like COVID-19 but the bacterium Yersinia pestis.
 This grim reaper’s been around for thousands of years, in isolated parts of the world that house colonies of wild rodents.

 One such colony lived on Lake Issyk-Kul in Kyrgyzstan, buried in the fur of marmot species prized for its golden fur.
-Also on that fur were the fleas, the vector that would carry Yersinia pestis on its European death tour.
+Also on that fur were the fleas, the vector defined that would carry Yersinia pestis on its European death tour.
 Fleas loaded with the bacterium hopped into merchants’ luggage.

 A flea can survive for six weeks without food so they traveled happily until they could jump onto a second vector — the rat.
 SIX WEEKS?